 - Provide frequent and quick updates on your digital learning transition with social graphics

-- Provide advice and feedback to students digitally
+- Provide advice and feedback to students digitally with infographic reports

 - Create a classroom atmosphere online to recognize student success